Zain-Orwa/C_Pointer_Lab/01_intro/notes/02_pointers_and_memory_in_c.md

 ### 🧠 *Pointers and Memory*

+When a C program is compiled, it works with three types of memory:

 | 🧩 Memory Type | 📦 Lifetime | 🌍 Scope | 🧾 Description | Notes |
 |:--|:--|:--|:--|:--|
 | **Static / Global** | Entire program execution | Global or file-level | Variables declared with `static` or at global scope are stored here.
 They are created when the program starts and destroyed only when it ends.
 All functions can access global variables, but `static` variables are visible only within the file or function that defines them. |  |